Robert Spencer, 2nd Earl of Sunderland: Career under Charles II and James II

 Lord Sunderland also served as Lord Lieutenant of Staffordshire during the minority of Lord Shrewsbury until 1681.
 That year, he was dismissed by Charles II, due to his opposition to the Duke of York's succession.
-Presently Sunderland regained the King's confidence (through the principal royal mistress, the Duchess of Portsmouth).
+Soon Sunderland regained the King's confidence (through the principal royal mistress, the Duchess of Portsmouth).
 Intermittently, between 1682 and 1688, he served as Secretary of State for the Southern Department, Lord Lieutenant of Warwickshire, and Lord President of the Council; in 1687, he signed the King's grant of religious freedom for the Brenttown (Brenton) tract in Prince William County, Virginia, to encourage settlement of French Protestants.
 The same year he openly embraced the Roman Catholic faith, insincerely, it would seem, and merely to please the King.
 Later that year he was made a Knight of the Garter.

 However, while he enjoyed the confidence of Queen Mary of Modena, it was clear that he was growing uncomfortable under the recently enthroned James: the violently hostile reception he got from the public when he gave evidence at the Trial of the Seven Bishops left him badly shaken.
 When he urged James to put away his mistress Catherine Sedley, Countess of Dorchester, James said that he had not realised Sunderland was his confessor, and told him to mind his own business for the future.
 Sunderland's unpopularity was now almost universal: Burnet wrote that it was "the wonder of all mankind" that James continued to employ him.
 He was summarily dismissed at last in October 1688, with the remark, "You have your pardon; much good doe it you.
 I hope you will be more faithful to your next master than you have been to me."